Žlan

+Geography

+Žlan is located in the mountainous Upper Carniola region, at an elevation of about 572 m.
+The settlement lies near Bohinjska Bistrica, and a trail to the peak of Črna Prst passes through the area.

 Name

 Žlan was attested in historical sources as Schlan and Shlan in 1763–1787.
 It may be a borrowing from Bavarian German *Schlewn, which is presumed borrowed from Slovene žleb 'gorge, ravine', thus referring to the local geography.

+Natural features

+The area around Žlan is rich in forests and mountain paths.
+A spring near Žlan provides fresh water to the Bohinj area.